AlexSlobodskoj/Portfolio/Tag_Manager/README.md

-# Настройки Google Tag Manager для веб-сайта
+# Google Tag Manager settings for a website

-## Цели
+## Goals

-- уменьшить время открытия страниц сайта
+- reduce the opening time of the site pages
-- сократить расходы на некачественные рекламные источники
+- cut costs on low-quality advertising sources

-## Навыки и инструменты
+## Skills and tools

 - **Tilda**
 - **Google Tag Manager**